FredrikBixo/Minimalistic-TableView/README.md

 # SexyScrollView

-SexyScrollView is a neat looking UI element for the swift.
+SexyScrollView is a neat looking UI element for swift.

 # Installation